 In this first part, we’ll cover

 - The basics of international shipping rates

 - The cheapest way to ship internationally

 - The different international shipping companies

 - How long it takes to ship internationally

-If you make it to the end of this post, you’ll have a better idea of how international shipping works and have a handful of international shipping tricks to implement in your store.
+If you make it to the end of this post, you’ll have a better idea of how ecommerce shipping works on a global level and have a handful of international shipping tricks to implement in your store.

 Shipping is all about speed, so let’s hurry up and get to it.